 How to Pronounce the Word Marans

-You might think “Maran” is for one chicken and “Marans” is for more than one, but that’s incorrect.
+You might think “Maran” is for one chicken (singular) and “Marans” is for more than one (plural), but that’s not the case.

 “Marans” is always spelled in the plural.
 One chicken is a “Marans,” and two chickens are also “Marans.”
 The “s” in “Marans” is silent.
 It’s spelled with an “s” but pronounced “Muh-ran.”.